albertz/commandergenius/readme.txt

 to zlib, however I've used older release of SDL 1.3 to create this port, and I cannot switch license type for the C source files I didn't write myself.

-The libraries under project/jni, each of which has it's own license, I've tried to compile all LGPL-ed libs as shared libs but you should anyway inspect the licenses of the libraries you're linking to if you're creating closed-source app. libmad and liblzo2 are licensed under GPL, so if you're planning to make commercial app you should avoid using them, otherwise you'll have to release your application sources under GPL too.
+The libraries under project/jni have their own license, I've tried to compile all LGPL-ed libs as shared libs but you should anyway inspect the licenses of the libraries you're linking to. libmad and liblzo2 are licensed under GPL, so if you're planning to make commercial app you should avoid using them, otherwise you'll have to release your application sources under GPL too.

-The "Ultimate Droid" button theme by Sean Stieber is licensed under Creative Commons - Attribution license.
+The "Ultimate Droid" on-screen keyboard theme by Sean Stieber is licensed under Creative Commons - Attribution license.
+The "Simple Theme" on-screen keyboard theme by Dmitry Matveev is licensed under zlib license.